gilleslabs/learn-chef/readme.md

 - [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 Tested on 5.0.20, but should also work on 5.0.20+ release.
 - [Vagrant](http://www.vagrantup.com/downloads.html).
 Tested on 1.7.4

-All VMs are provisioned using ubuntu/trusty64 (Ubuntu 14.04 Trusty Tahr) from [atlas.hashicorp.com] (https://atlas.hashicorp.com/ubuntu/boxes/trusty64) images, thus your workstation must have a direct internet access.
+All VMs are provisioned using ubuntu/trusty64 (Ubuntu 14.04 Trusty Tahr) or opentable/win-2012r2-standard-amd64-nocm (Windows 2012R2) from [atlas.hashicorp.com] (https://atlas.hashicorp.com/ubuntu/boxes/trusty64) images, thus your workstation must have a direct internet access.

 ## VMs details